VDA5050/VDA5050/VDA5050_EN.md

 	]
 }
 ```
->Figure 5 Pseudo code of an order
+>Figure 5 Pseudocode of an order

 At time t = 3, the order is updated by sending an extension of the order (see example in Figure 6).
 Note that the "orderUpdateId" is incremented and that the first node of the job update corresponds to the last shared base node of the previous order message.